JabRef/jabref/docs/code-howtos.md

 ### keywords sync

 Database.addDatabaseChangeListener does not work as the DatabaseChangedEvent does not provide the field information.
 Therefore, we have to use BibtexEntry.addPropertyChangeListener(VetoableChangeListener listener)

+## Working with BibTeX data

+### Working with authors

+You can normalize the authors using `net.sf.jabref.model.entry.AuthorList.fixAuthor_firstNameFirst(String)`.
+Then the authors always look nice.
+The only alternative containing all data of the names is `net.sf.jabref.model.entry.AuthorList.fixAuthor_lastNameFirst(String)`.
+The other `fix...` methods omit data (like the von parts or the junior information).